standardebooks/manual/8-typography.rst

 #.
 The minus sign glyph (:utf:`−` or U+2212), not the hyphen glyph, is used to indicate negative numbers.

 #.
 Either the degree glyph (:utf:`°` or U+00B0) or the word :string:`degrees` is acceptable.
-Works that use both are normalize to use the dominant method.
+Works that use both are normalized to use the dominant method.

 Abbreviated units of temperature
 ================================